alexrudnick/dissertation/BURNDOWN.md

       out.
       * SKIP Weight word vectors by their tf/idf or similar.
   * learn how to train doc2vec
+    * does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token usage?
     * DONE-ish understand the doc2vec paper (cited in dissertation)
     * DONE learn how to train doc2vec from Spanish wikipedia!!
     * DONE be able to load up saved models